 Details on the individual Elder Dragons are given below.

-Wherever he strikes, Tarestor represents disaster of the highest magnitude.
+It's fair to call Tarestor an iconic symbol of evil, for wherever he strikes, it is a disaster of the highest magnitude.
+His assaults are violent and without mercy, and he seems to delight in destruction simply for its own sake.
 Every fortress and castle, every city and town, every motley collection of buildings in the area is under a death watch, and he has been known to literally depopulate entire kingdoms.
-His behavior is capricious, but inevitably cruel; while his favor can be courted, through tribute of magic, wealth, and sacrificial victims, in most cases it will only buy time.
+His behavior is capricious, but inevitably cruel.
+While his favor can be courted, through tribute of magic, wealth, and sacrificial victims, in most cases it will only buy time.
 The extortion is repeated, the price climbs higher, until of course it can no longer be met.

 To make matters worse, his very presence in an area seems a stimulus to every malevolent and evil creature in the realm, and particularly humanoid populations like orcs and goblins.
 Cities and towns shattered by dragon fire become easy prey for forces previously held in check, and these often become the final agents of destruction for all but the strongest of communities.
 Some fight; most lose, very few win, and it's often hard to tell the difference.